-One of the qualifications-based selection methods below must be used to hire a consultant with federal or state funding.
-An agency's independent estimate determines the appropriate category.
-All methods require a request for proposals (RFP), and none can consider price before scoring.
+One of the qualifications-based selection methods below must be used if a local public agency intends to pay a consultant with federal or state funding.
+All methods require a request for proposals (RFP), and none of them can consider price as a ranking factor in the selection process.
 For guidance, go to the table on the next page and the checklist in Appendix 2A, on page 2-10.

 - □ Simplified Acquisition.
-If the estimated total cost of consultant work is \$25,000 or less, an agency may request a proposal from one consultant prequalified in an appropriate category, as set out in section 2.5.
-The agency must request and receive approval from MaineDOT using Letter 5 Simplified Acquisition Request, on page 2-14. - Note: Simplified acquisition is for small projects only.
-A local agency using this method must cover all consultant costs above \$25,000, without benefit of reimbursement.
+If the estimated total cost of consultant work is \$25,000 or less, an agency may request a proposal from one consultant prequalified in an appropriate category, as set out in Section 2.5 below.
+The agency must request and receive approval from MaineDOT using Letter 5 Simplified Acquisition Request, on page 2-14. - Note: Simplified acquisition is for small projects.
+A local public agency using this method must cover all consultant costs above \$25,000, without benefit of reimbursement.
 If the estimated cost of work is close to \$25,000, use a competitive process. - □ Competitive Solicitation.
 If the estimated cost of consultant work is less than \$500,000, there are two options: 1.)
 Use an advertised RFP; or 2.)
 Send an RFP to at least three firms prequalified in an appropriate category.
-Note: If the estimated cost is close to \$500,000, including anticipated modifications, use an advertised process. - □ Advertised RFP.
-If the estimated cost of consultant work is greater than \$500,000, a local agency must use an advertised RFP that allows for open competition.
+Note: If the estimated cost is close to \$500,000, including anticipated modifications, use an open, publicly advertised process. - □ Advertised RFP.
+If the estimated cost of consultant work is greater than \$500,000, a local public agency must use an advertised RFP.
 The RFP may be posted on the websites for the agency administering the project and MaineDOT's Contract Procurement Office. - □ Request for Qualifications.
-A local agency may issue a request for qualifications (RFQ) to create a pool of consultants under a general services agreement, valid for 5 years.
+A local public agency also may issue a request for qualifications (RFQ) to create a pool of consultants under a general services agreement, valid for 5 years.
 The agency must request a proposal for each MaineDOT-funded project from one of the pool consultants and negotiate a project-specific contract, based on an independent estimate.